 - Extend the experiment by using other types of milk as well (1%, 2%, whole).
 Try curding the milk with lemon juice, another weak acid.
 Are the results the same?

 Milk is a colloid.
 A colloid is a mixture of substances that do not settle out over time (like a mixture of sand and water would for example).
 Unlike a suspension (sand and water or orange juice and pulp) that mixes together when stirred or shaken then settles into separate parts when left at rest, a colloid does not settle because the particles that make it up are extremely tiny.

 Looking at a glass of milk, one would not be able to see the particles that make it up, namely the curds (solid casein protein particles) and whey (liquid particles) because they are so small.
 (Interestingly, milk appears white even though the particles that make it up are mostly clear, because light is scattered by the tiny particles as it passes through the colloid.)
 The milk was “curdled” when the acidic vinegar was added and lowered the pH of the milk, causing the casein particles to come out of the solution as solid chunks of curds floating in the liquid whey.
 Gross—definitely don’t drink it!

 Want more milk science?
-Check out Ick Can Stick!
-Make Milk Glue for another fun activity.
+Check out What is the Bacterial Content of Milk? for another fun activity.

 Lori Stewart is a freelancer specializing in the development of science education materials.
 As a high school science teacher, Lori had several students place first and second in NASA's Student Involvement Program national competition.